AERO: Entropy-Guided Framework for Private LLM Inference

 While GELU is typically favored in transformer models for its smoothness and optimization benefits, we observe the {\em opposite trend} in normalization-free settings: ReLU outperforms GELU by achieving a {\bf 8.2}\% lower perplexity, which is consistent with the normalization-free Pythia models across various context lengths (Table \ref{tab:NormFreePythiaGPT}).

 {\bf Observation 1: In normalization-free LLM, ReLU outperforms GELU due to lesser entropic overload.} Figure \ref{fig:FractionAttentionHeads} shows that 58\% of attention heads in the normalization-free GELU (SM+G) model have entropy values in the range $\frac{\text{3max}}{4}$ and ${\tt max}$, compared to only 23\% in the normalization-free ReLU model (SM+R).
 Moreover, very few heads in the latter approach maximum entropy, unlike GELU variant (see yellow regions in Figure \ref{subfig:LNFreeReLU} \& \ref{subfig:LNFreeGELU}).
 This over-concentration of high-entropy heads in SM+G suggests a lack of attention diversity and specialization, which we believe is a key reason for its higher perplexity compared to SM+R.

-{\bf Observation 2: Normalization-free models with learnable activations naturally converge to ReLU-behavior} To investigate the {\em inductive bias} favoring ReLU over GELU in normalization-free settings, we parameterize the Leaky ReLU activation with a learnable negative slope and evaluate two configurations: (1) layer-wise, where each layer has its independent learnable slope, and 2) global, where a single learnable slope is shared across all layers.
+{\bf Observation 2: Normalization-free models with learnable activations naturally converge to ReLU-behavior} To investigate the {\em inductive bias} favoring ReLU over GELU in normalization-free settings, we parameterize the Leaky ReLU activation with a learnable negative slope and evaluate two configurations: (1) layer-wise, where each layer has an independently learnable slope parameter, and (2) global, where a single slope is shared across all layers.